wpinrui/better/README.md

 Set goals.
 Track growth.
 Be better.

 ## About
 better is a web application bootstrapped using Create React App.
 It uses Bootstrap 5.2 for styling and Firebase for data storage and authentication.
 It is inspired by Apple's Fitness application on the iPhone.
-With better, users can set lifestyle goals and track their ability to meet these goals over days, weeks and months through easy-to-read radar charts, and get inspired to keep working to these goals.
+With better, users can set lifestyle goals and track their ability to meet these goals over days, weeks and months through easy-to-read radar charts, and get inspired to keep working towards these goals.
 The user interface is designed to be mobile-first but desktop-responsive.

 ## Development